Merkoba/Hue/configuration.md

 "session_secret"
 >Used for express-session security.
 Change it to anything you want.

-"mailgun_api_key"
->An api key from mailgun.com to enable mail delivery, used for password resets.

-"mailgun_domain"
->The domain registered in mailgun.com

 "jwt_secret"
 >Secret key for the jwt system when logging in.